sylabs/singularity-userdocs/appendix.rst

    (comma separated string) to bind to the ``/.singularity.d/libs`` directory.

+#. **SINGULARITY_COSIGN**: Set to true to sign or verify OCI-SIF images using
+   cosign-compatible signatures.

 #. **SINGULARITY_CPU_SHARES**: Specify a relative share of CPU time
    available to the container.
 Default is -1 (disabled).